-Some of the travel bloggers featured on this list are relatively new, or not getting the attention they deserve, in my humble opinion., Others are well established and if you haven’t already heard of them, you’ve clearly been hiding in a rock or (the horror!), gone on some kind of weird digital detox for the past year.
-Some of them blog about luxury experiences we can only dream of, others share their trips honestly and make us believe we can attain the same lifestyle.
+Some of the travel bloggers featured on this list are relatively new, or not getting the attention they deserve, in my humble opinion.
+Others are well established and if you haven’t already heard of them, you’ve clearly been hiding in a rock or (the horror!), been on some kind of weird digital detox for the past year.
+Some of them blog about luxury experiences we can only dream of, others share their honest travel hacks and itineraries to help their readers attain the same lifestyle.
 They all share guides, advice and anecdotes that make their loyal readers smile.

 I love travel blogs.
 They entertain, they inspire and they fuel my everlasting wanderlust.
 I love travel bloggers even more.
 They’re the ones with the biggest smiles, biggest hearts and biggest cameras.
 I’ve been lucky enough to meet some of the people on this list, and one thing I’m always struck by is the openness and kindness that exists in the travel community.
 Whether it’s in a hostel or on the road, people who travel are definitely the best kind of people!

 Lucy really does smile away – and she usually is miles away.
 I was lucky enough to meet her at a blogging event in Leeds, and she’s one of those people you want to be best mates with straight away.
 I went home and read her blog, and quickly realised that this girl is everywhere at the minute.
 She wrote a post about some creep w*nking at her in India and it went viral, showing how a female’s wrath will always bring us out on top.
 I’m not sure I’ll ever visit India, so I enjoy travelling vicariously through her stories.
 Give her website a read and see what else she’s up to!